evollu/react-native-fcm/README.md

  - `FCM.initialAction`(contains `click_action` in notification payload
  - `FCM.initialData` (contains `data` payload if you send together with notification)

-- When app is running in background
+- When app is running in background (the tricky one, I strongly suggest you try it out yourself)
+ - IOS will receive notificaton from `FCMNotificationReceived` event
+    * if you pass `content_available` flag true, you will receive one when app is in background and another one when user resume the app. [more info](http://www.rahuljiresal.com/2015/03/retract-push-notifications-on-ios/)
+    * if you just pass `notification`, you will only receive one when user resume the app.
+    * you will not see banner if `notification->body` is not defined.
- - App will receive notificaton from `FCMNotificationReceived` event when user click on notification. e.g. fcm payload looks like
+ - Android will receive notificaton from `FCMNotificationReceived` event
+    * if you pass `notification` payload. it will receive data when user click on notification
+    * if you pass `data` payload only, it will receive data when in background

+   e.g. fcm payload looks like
    ```
    {